aaronhtelevic/worktrees-explainer/worktrees.md

 * Create a new working tree
 * That does not interfere with our current working tree

+# Linked worktree

+A worktree that links back to the original worktree / metadata.

 ```mermaid +render
 graph TD;
     subgraph repo_container [main worktree]